 4. Steady the Camera

-Or you might consider a smartphone tripod to help, if your hands aren't the most steady (like mine).
+Or you might consider a smartphone tripod to help if your hands aren't the most steady (like mine).
 Smartphone tripods can be found almost anywhere for a relatively low price.
 We use the AmazonBasics 50-inch Tripod for the office and enjoy its portability and ease of use.
-There are others available like EEEKit Tripod, JOBY GorillaPod, and many more, typically for a decent price.
+There are others available like EEEKit Tripod, JOBY GorillaPod, and many more, typically for a reasonable price.

 It sounds simple, but we've all fallen victim to the dreaded "finger-the-shot" pic (that's right, I'm a millennial and still struggle with this).
 So be sure to keep all digits away from the camera lens.

 This is especially important when taking pictures with a smartphone because it's probably used for seven other things like phone calls, texting, Facebook, and so on.
 A quick wipe with a soft cloth should do the trick.
 Liquid cleansers shouldn't be necessary because the lens is so small.
 If you must use a cleaner, try spraying the cloth first, then wiping the lens to prevent spraying cleanser into other crevasses on your phone.

 7. Use the Volume Buttons

 Release the camera's shutter using your external volume buttons rather than tapping the button on your screen.
 Most smartphones have this feature enabled by default.
 If your device does not have this enabled, try checking your camera settings for that option.